MinhQuan-Tran/ShiftPay_Document/README.md

 ## System Architecture

-This section provides a visual diagram of the system architecture, including the backend, frontend, and database interactions.
+This section use C4 Model provides a visual diagram and process flow of the system architecture, including the backend, frontend, and database interactions.

-You can view the **System Architecture** diagram and details [here](docs/system-architecture.md).
+You can view the **System Architecture** diagram and details [here](https://s.icepanel.io/6Gly5HmgeLhqbo/1TFX).

 ## API Design